-With this Data Privacy Statement, MEYLE AG informs its customers, business partners and the public of the method, scope and purpose of processing personal data.
-This Data Privacy Statement also informs the data subjects (for definition see Section 1) of their rights.
+With this Data Privacy Statement, MEYLE AG intends to inform its customers, business partners and the public of the method, scope and purpose of our processing of personal data.
+This Data Privacy Statement also informs data subjects of their rights.

-Any such data which you have agreed to give us will only be used to respond to your enquiry or to provide you with the information or services which you have requested.
+The data you provide will only be used to answer your inquiries or to provide you with the information or services you have requested.
 We will take whatever measures are necessary to ensure that your personal data is not used commercially or sold to third parties.
-Personal data is processed in accordance with the requirements pursuant to the EU General Data Protection Regulation (EU GDPR) and in compliance with any country-specific provisions on data protection to which MEYLE AG is subject.
+Personal data is processed in accordance with the requirements of the EU’s General Data Protection Regulation and in compliance with any specific national privacy regulations to which MEYLE AG is subject.

-We will only collect, process and use the personal data which you have freely consented to make available to us for the purposes stated.
+We will only collect, process and use the personal data which you voluntarily provided to us for the purposes stated.
 This does not apply if such data is collected, processed or used for a further purpose which is directly related to the original purpose for which the personal data was collected or if the use thereof is necessary as a result of legal obligations or official or court orders.
 Nor does it apply if we need your data in order to assert or protect legal claims or to defend ourselves against legal action or to prevent misuse or other unlawful activities including but not limited to intentional attacks on systems supporting our web page in order to safeguard data security.

-MEYLE AG has implemented comprehensive technical and organisational measures in order to ensure the highest possible level of protection for personal data processed through this web page.
-However, please be aware that data transfer via the Internet (for example communication by email) may be subject to security risks, making it impossible to ensure complete protection against third-party access to transferred data.
+MEYLE AG has implemented numerous technical and organisational measures to achieve the highest level of protection of personal data processed via this website possible.
+However, please be aware that the transfer of data via the Internet (for example communication by e-mail) may be subject to security risks, making it impossible to ensure complete protection against third-party access to transferred data.

 The MEYLE AG Data Privacy Statement uses the terms as defined in the General Data Protection Regulation (EU GDPR) adopted by the European legislative bodies.
 We want this Data Privacy Statement to be easy to read and understand for the public, our customers and our business partners.
 Please find below a definition of the terms used in this Data Privacy Statement: